wazuh/wazuh-dashboard/docker/README.md

 step by step as described in their documentation.
-Make sure that your system meets the system requirements before installing Docker Desktop, and read any post-installation note, specially on Linux: [Differences between Docker Desktop for Linux and Docker Engine](https://docs.docker.com/desktop/install/linux-install/#differences-between-docker-desktop-for-linux-and-docker-engine)
+Make sure that your system meets the system requirements before installing Docker Desktop, and read any post-installation note, specially on Linux: [Differences between Docker Desktop for Linux and Docker Engine][docker-variant].
 ## Pre-requisites

- 1. Assign resources to [Docker Desktop][0].
+ 1. Assign resources to [Docker Desktop][docker-desktop].
 The requirements for the environments are:
     - 8 GB of RAM (minimum)
     - 4 cores

     The more resources the better ☺

-2. Have the [wazuh-dashboard](https://github.com/wazuh/wazuh-dashboard) repository and the [wazuh-security-dashboards-plugin](https://github.com/wazuh/wazuh-security-dashboards-plugin) repository cloned to the same level
+2. Clone the [wazuh-dashboard][app-repo] and the [wazuh-security-dashboards-plugin][security-repo]
+ repositories at the same level.

 3. Set up user permissions